active-group/reacl/doc/intro.md

 The problem with this model is that components are no longer composable by default.
 Making components compose is hard work.
 You have to allocate storage in the global application store manually such that two components of the same kind don't interfere.
 This is because writing to the global store is essentially a side-effect.

 Reacl has a different model of passing data rootwards.
 Just as with React, data flows leafwards via simple props.
-In addition, data can flow rootwards via `return :app-state`.
+In addition, data can flow rootwards via an *application state* that flows out of a component and can be composed on the parent side.

 <img src="https://raw.githubusercontent.com/active-group/reacl/new-composability/doc/reacl.png" width="160">

-Components are therefore composable by default, because each parent has full control over what it passes down to its children and how it reacts to state changes.
+Components are therefore composable by default, because each parent has full control over what it passes down to its children and how it reacts to state changes from below.

 ## Organization